 Gay male bars and clubs do not regularly serve meals or accept payment from non-members for business or trade transactions.

 Right of Refusal:

 There is the legal right of refusal that bars and restaurants retain.
 The Civil Rights Act of 1964 prohibits restaurants from refusing service based on race, color, religion, or national origin.
 Beyond this, if a restaurant refuses service to someone because of a reason not explicitly outlined, the courts would have to decide.
-Take note that “gender’ is not on this list.
+Take note that “gender“ is not on this list.

-A bar may refuse service and entry to a person who is unbathed, filthy, or who has very bad body odor.
+A bar may refuse service and entry to a person who is unbathed, filthy, or has a very bad body odor.
 All these reasons for refusal have to do with the comfort of other guests or their safety.